-Morning Daycare children must be signed in by a parent or guardian upon arrival in the school building.
-Attendance will be taken by the Daycare staff for afternoon students.
-Parents must sign out the child at the time of pick-up.
+Morning Extended Day Program children must be signed in by a parent or guardian upon arrival in the school building.
+Attendance will be taken by the Extended Day Program staff for afternoon students.
+Parents/guardians must sign out the child at the time of pick-up.